Kliff Kingsbury: Texas Tech Red Raiders (2013–2018)

-2015 season

-The Red Raiders made numerous changes heading into the 2015 season.
-Kingsbury added defensive coordinator David Gibbs hoping to bolster a defense that ranked amongst the worst in the country.
-The Red Raiders rebounded with a strong season as running back DeAndré Washington finished with 1,492 yards and 16 touchdowns and Patrick Mahomes finished with 4,653 yards and 36 passing touchdowns.
-Although the offense rebounded quite nicely and finished the season in the top 3 nationally, the defense finished 2nd to last only better than Kansas.
-Kingsbury finished his 3rd season with signature wins at Arkansas and at Texas showing promise heading into 2016.
-The 2015 season concluded at 7–6, 4–5 in Big 12 play good for a 5th-place finish.
-Tech lost in the Texas Bowl to LSU.
-Three of Kingsbury's players were selected in the 2016 NFL Draft, Le'Raven Clark, DeAndré Washington, and Jakeem Grant.

-2016 season

-The Red Raiders finished 5–7, 3–6 in Big 12 play.
+The 2015 season concluded at 7–6 before losing in the Texas Bowl to LSU.
+The Red Raiders finished 5–7 in 2016.
 The team disappointed with conference wins against Kansas, TCU, and Baylor and finished in 8th place in the Big 12.
 The Red Raiders finished the 2016 season with a 55–34 victory over Baylor.
-This victory snapped a 5-game losing streak against the Bears that went back to Kingsbury's days in Lubbock, before he was the Red Raider's head coach.
+This victory snapped a 5-game losing streak against the Bears.
 The 2016 team finished with the 6th best offense and the worst defense in Division I FBS.
-Patrick Mahomes was the lone Red Raider drafted after a disappointing campaign going in the first round #10 overall to the Kansas City Chiefs.

-2017 season
+The team finished the 2017 season 6–7.

-The Red Raiders entered a make or break season in 2017 for Kingsbury.
-The team responded positively finishing the 2017 season improved from the prior season finishing 6–7, 3–6 in Big 12 play.
 The team showed signs of improvement as the offense finishing #16 in the country overcoming the loss of first round pick Patrick Mahomes.
 The defense also showed signs of improvement jumping up to joint #58 overall, a vast improvement for a defense that was the worst in the NCAA the prior season.
-At the conclusion of the season Athletic Director Kirby Hocutt confirmed that Kingsbury would be returning for his 6th season as the Red Raiders coach.
+At the conclusion of the season, athletic director Kirby Hocutt confirmed that Kingsbury would be returning for his 6th season as the Red Raiders coach.

-2018 season

 The 2018 season started quickly with the Red Raiders defeating Houston and Oklahoma State on their way to a 5–2 record.
 Texas Tech then dropped its final five games of the season to finish at 5–7.
 Three straight losing seasons overall and six straight losing seasons in the Big 12 ultimately sealed the fate for Kingsbury.
 Athletic director Kirby Hocutt announced on November 25 that Kingsbury would not be retained for the 2019 season.
 He left with an overall record of 35–40 (including 13 victories over lower tier Group of Five and FCS competition) and 19–35 in Big 12 play.

+Arizona Cardinals (2019–2022)

+Kingsbury was hired by USC as their new offensive coordinator in December 2018 but resigned a month later to look into NFL opportunities.
+On January 8, 2019, he was hired as head coach of the Arizona Cardinals.
+Some attributed Kingsbury's hiring to the "Sean McVay effect", a trend in the league of teams hiring younger offensive minded head coaches.
+Kingsbury won his first game against the Cincinnati Bengals and finished the season 4th in the NFC West with a record of 5–10–1.
+In 2020, the Cardinals finished 3rd in the NFC West with a 8–8 record.
+In October 2021, Kingsbury and several other Cardinals coaches had tested positive for COVID-19 and were unable to coach in a game against the Cleveland Browns.
+The Cardinals finished 2nd in the NFC West and made the playoffs with an 11–6 record.
+In his playoff debut, Kingsbury and the Cardinals lost 34–11 in the first round to the eventual Super Bowl champion Los Angeles Rams.
+Despite signing a six-year contract extension earlier in 2022, Kingsbury was fired after the Cardinals posted a 4–13 record that year.
+He finished his tenure with a 28–37–1 record and one playoff appearance.